What is a Capital Stack?

 The senior debt is obviously for the primary loan to acquire the asset.
 The Class A shares will consist of the limited partners and will bring 100% of the equity required to close.
 Our group will typically invest about 10% of the initial equity in Class A shares alongside our passive investors to be sure our interests are aligned.
 The Class B shares in this capital stack are reserved for our group for getting the deal together.

-When the asset is sold in this capital stack structure, the senior debt is paid back first, then the Class A shareholders will receive their entire initial capital back, then the equity split of profits will come into play which is typically 70% to Class A shareholders and 30% to Class B shareholders.
+When the asset is sold in this capital stack structure, the senior debt is paid back first, then the Class A shareholders will receive their entire initial capital back, then the equity split of profits will come into play which is typically 60-70% to Class A shareholders and 30-40% to Class B shareholders depending on the offering type.

 Four Components for Dual-Tier Equity Structure